seanmtracey/cloudflare-todo-tutorial/README.md

 Then, we once again return a `Response` object, passing in a stringified version of the JSON object we'll have retrieved from KV, and again pass through the headers that we want our response to have.

-Save the file and deploy the project once again using `wrangler pages publish ./`.
+Save the file and deploy the project using `wrangler pages publish ./`.

 This time, after your project has finished deploying, visit `https://<OUR_PAGES_URL>/api/get/unique_id`, with `unique_id` being the key of the entry that we added to our KV namespace a few steps back in your browser.